Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Introduction

-In non-convex setting, there's a vast body of ongoing works~(\cite{jr15,brb17,pw17,abh17,blh18,cgh+19,zmg19,bpsw21,ygs+21}) that try to improve the iteration count and cost per iteration, especially in the setting of training deep neural network.
-As shown in~\cite{cgh+19}, it is possible to exploit the equivalence between over-parametrized networks and neural tangent kernel to optimize an $n\times n$ matrix instead of an $m^2\times m^2$ matrix, which is an important breakthrough in gaining speedup for such method.
-Sketching and sampling-based methods can also be used to accelerate the computation of inverses of the Hessian matrix~(\cite{pw17}).
-In spirit, our work resembles most with~\cite{cgh+19} and~\cite{bpsw21}, in the sense that our optimization also works on an $n\times n$ Gram matrix.
+In the non-convex setting, there is a vast body of ongoing works~\cite{jr15,brb17,pw17,abh17,blh18,cgh+19,zmg19,bpsw21,ygs+21} that try to improve the iteration count and cost per iteration, especially in the setting of training deep neural networks.
+As shown in~\cite{cgh+19}, it is possible to exploit the equivalence between over-parametrized networks and neural tangent kernels to optimize an $n \times n$ matrix instead of an $m^2 \times m^2$ matrix, which is an important breakthrough in gaining speedup for such methods.
+Sketching and sampling-based methods can also be used to accelerate the computation of inverses of the Hessian matrix~\cite{pw17}.
+In spirit, our work most resembles~\cite{cgh+19} and~\cite{bpsw21}, in the sense that our optimization also works on an $n \times n$ Gram matrix.
 Our algorithm also makes use of sketching and sampling, as in~\cite{pw17}.

-\paragraph{Over-parameterized Neural Networks.} In the deep learning community, understanding the geometry and convergence behavior of various optimization algorithms on over-parameterized neural networks has received a lot of attention (\cite{ll18,jgh18,dzps19,als19_dnn,als19_rnn,dllwz19,sy19,bpsw21,zczg18,cg19,lxs+19,lzb20,lss+20,os20,lzb21,cczg21,hlsy21,syz21}).
-The seminal work of~\cite{jgh18} initiates the study of \emph{neural tangent kernel} (NTK), which is a very useful analytical model in the deep learning theory area.
-By over-parametrizing the neural network so that the network width is relatively large $(m\geq \Omega(n^4))$, one can show that the training dynamic on a neural network is almost the same as that on a NTK.
+\paragraph*{Over-Parametrized Neural Networks.} In the deep learning community, understanding the geometry and convergence behavior of various optimization algorithms on over-parametrized neural networks has received a lot of attention \cite{ll18,jgh18,dzps19,als19_dnn,als19_rnn,dllwz19,sy19,bpsw21,zczg20,zg19,cg19,lxs+19,lss+20,os20,cczg21,hlsy21,syz21,als+22,hswz22,gqsw22}.
+The seminal work of~\cite{jgh18} initiates the study of the \emph{neural tangent kernel} (NTK), which is a very useful analytical model to prove the convergence of training on over-parametrized networks.
+By over-parametrizing the neural network so that the network width is relatively large $(m \geq \Omega(n^4))$, one can show that the training dynamics on a neural network are almost the same as those on an NTK.